 Because most schools want to appear neutral on controversial issues, educators generally should not sign student petitions.
 When educators sign a petition, students in the community may believe the school itself is supporting the petition.
-Even when they understand that educators are signing as individuals, students may feel pressure to sign a petition if their teacher signs it.
-That pressure is due to educators' positions of authority and influence over students.
+Even when they understand that educators are signing as individuals, students may feel pressure to sign a petition if their teacher signs it because of educators' positions of authority and influence over students.
 Even online petitions are problematic, as educators could sign them outside of school only to have their students display them in school and ask other students to sign.